f-droid/fdroid-website/_posts/2018-11-23-twif-31-a-look-at-app-rankings-and-briar-arrives.md

 * {{ page.major }} A major update for **[Scarlet FDroid](https://f-droid.org/app/com.bijoysingh.quicknote)**, the rich note-taking app formerly known as **Material Notes**.
 It was updated from 4.5.4 to 5.9.7 bringing improved search (by tags) with color, improved export features allowing markdown, lots of new features, and new UX for note options and all menus.

-* **[Music Player GO](https://f-droid.org/app/com.iven.musicplayergo)** is a very slim mucic player with a colorful and simple "Unified UI".
+* **[Music Player GO](https://f-droid.org/app/com.iven.musicplayergo)** is a very slim music player with a colorful and simple "Unified UI".
 It was updated from 3.1.3.2 to 3.4.2, with UI refinements, adding a stroke to the selected album, theme changes, a search bar, and more.

 * **[aRevelation](https://f-droid.org/app/de.igloffstein.maik.aRevelation)**, a password manager, updated to 1.9 with a fix for Nokia 8 phones and other minor bugfixes.